gomods/athens/docs/content/configuration/storage.md

 ## Minio

-[Minio](https://www.minio.io/) is an open source object storage server.
-If you never used minio you can read this [quick start guide](https://docs.minio.io/).
-Several block storages like Digital Ocean Spaces and Alibaba OSS are compatible with Minio.
-Any block storage that can use the Minio interface is supported by Athens.
+[Minio](https://www.minio.io/) is an open source object storage server that provides an interface for S3 compatible block storages.
+If you have never used minio, you can read this [quick start guide](https://docs.minio.io/).
+Any block storage that can use the S3 compatible block storage supported through the minio interface is supported by Athens.
+Below, you can find different configuration options we provide for Minio.
+Example configuration for Digital Ocean and Alibaba OSS block storages have also been provided below.

 ##### Configuration: